Modeling Misspecification: Incorporating Information Processing Biases into Economic Models

 The proposed project has theoretical, empirical, and applied components.
 In the theory part, I will develop a unified framework that bridges two common approaches to modeling biases.
 This approach provides a transparent and general framework for modeling information processing biases.

-I will then use this framework to explore the implications of information processing biases for decision making.
+I'll then use this framework to explore the implications of information processing biases for decision making.

 Empirical Component

 In the second part, I study misspecification empirically.
-In the first empirical component, I will experimentally elicit a key part of this framework, the forecast.
+In the first empirical component, I will experimentally elicit a key part of this framework: the forecast.
 This object is a key piece of decision making that has gone unstudied.

-I will also study misspecification in the field through a survey of Finnish drivers' beliefs about the penalty schedule for speeding.
+I also will study misspecification in the field through a survey of Finnish drivers' beliefs about the penalty schedule for speeding.
 This section will focus on both developing tools for studying misspecification empirically and its implications for decision making.

 Applied Component